mhahn2003/bc21/README.md

 - ~~completely revamp the wander function~~
 - ~~need to find corners much faster~~
 - ~~use symmetry to find supposed ec locations~~
+- ~~fix the surrounding bug with high passabilities since the cooldown only applies when rc.isReady~~